lawrencegoodwyn/lawrencegoodwyn/README.md

-# Hey there, I’m Tyler 👋🏾
+# Hey there, I’m Lawrence 👋🏾

 Data whisperer.
 Systems thinker.
 Recovering from “Can you pull me that report real quick?” syndrome.